• Skip to primary navigation

 Cultural Competence as Ethical Practice

 Cultural competence as a professional requirement in social work also is outlined in the Social Work Code of Ethics.
 It is defined in section 1.05 of Code which is about cultural awareness and social diversity.
 This section covers three facets of social workers’ responsibilities in this area.
-The first overarching requirement is that “Social workers should understand the culture and its function in human behavior and society, recognizing the strengths that exist in all cultures.”
+The first overarching requirement is that “Social workers should understand the culture and its function in human behavior and society, recognizing the strengths that exist in all diverse cultures”

 The Code, in this section, also requires social workers to be knowledgeable about their clients’ cultures and be able to apply this knowledge to practice.
 It requires social workers to understand the nature of social diversity and oppression in society as it applied to a host of personal characteristics including “race, ethnicity, national origin, color, sex, sexual orientation, gender identity or expression, age, marital status, political belief, religion, immigration status, and mental or physical ability.”
 Finally, this section requires social workers to be aware of cultural and other differences that may impact clients’ use of technology.